Roman-Perry/Data-Science-Project/README.md

-All code used in my data scence final project including both the linear and logistic regression model, raw, cleaned, and enhanced data, python source code, the virtual environment that I used, and the visuals for both the classification and regression models.
+All code used in my data scence final project including both the linear and logistic regression model, raw, cleaned, and enhanced data, python source code, and the visuals for both the classification and regression models.